THE ROOT OF IT ALL

 At its roots, NATURE for GOOD is all about returning to our roots and connections.
 Connecting humans of all ages and diversities to the natural world, both directly and indirectly.
 Rediscovering our ability to innately know the good in us, through the good in nature.

 As a child, I jumped on any opportunity that revealed itself to wade in a creek, explore the woods or run through a prairie meadow.
-I rose early to watch the sunrise and to listen to the morning birdsong.
+I rose early to watch the sunrise and listen to morning birdsong.
 Collecting rocks was a favorite pastime.
-And when all else failed, I visited majestic mountains and tropical islands courtesy of our World Book encyclopedias and subscription to National Geographic magazine.
+And when all else failed, I visited majestic mountains and tropical islands courtesy of our World Book encyclopedias and National Geographic magazines.
 Yes, I am of that era.
-Summers spent as a counselor during my teen years at a 1000+ acre equine camp nestled in the wooded foothills of the Ozark Mountains, complete with clear waterfalls, and swimming holes sealed the deal with not only my belief in the incredible healing power of nature but with horses and wildlife as well.
+Summers spent as a counselor during my teen years at a 1000+ acre equine camp nestled in the wooded foothills of the Ozark Mountains, complete with clear waterfalls and swimming holes sealed the deal with not only my belief in the incredible healing power of nature, but with horses and wildlife as well.
 As an adult, I've mothered and graduated from parenting three children, while simultaneously zig-zagging careers through healthcare services administration, landscape architecture and environmental non-profit management - in that order.

 Creating eco-sensitive landscapes, promoting green infrastructure and trying to save a river were all latest efforts of best intentions, but in my small corner of the world, it began to feel synonymous with changing the bandage on a wound that refused to heal.
 The treasure discovered during that time, however, was the wondrous experience of creating outdoor learning centers for public school campuses while working with an exceptional tree-planting foundation in a highly populated metropolis.
 Our purpose was two-fold - increase the tree canopy to reduce the extreme urban heat island effect on school campuses, and secondly, create an environment where children could unplug from the digital world and discover the natural world.
 A process that engaged teachers and children in the planning, design, and implementation; and ultimately, became a proactive prescription to reverse the mental and physical health impacts of nature-deficit disorder.
 This experience wholeheartedly restored my belief in the basic GOODNESS of humanity - all through the eyes of children.